daily grind

 dog and pony show

-- a display or demonstration of something
+- a display or demonstration used to gain approval for something

 - to be ready or willing to fight and hurt others to get what you want